HafsaNouhi/ExperimentalTests/README.md

 # Flexible-link velocity-bounded proxy based sliding mode control

-The videos in the `videos/` directory illustrate the experimental tests of the proposed control framework.
-They correspond to
+The videos in the `videos/` directory illustrate the experimental tests of the proposed control framework in free motion.

 | **Case**                          | **Video File**      |
 |---------------------------------|---------------------|